Do not take STEGLUJAN if you:

 - Vaginal yeast infection.
 Talk to your doctor if you have vaginal odor, white or yellowish vaginal discharge (discharge may be lumpy or look like cottage cheese), or vaginal itching.

-- Low blood sugar (hypoglycemia) can occur if you take STEGLUJAN with another medicine that can cause low blood sugar, such as sulfonylureas or insulin.
+- Low blood sugar (hypoglycemia) can occur if you take STEGLUJAN with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin.
 Symptoms include headache, drowsiness, hunger, irritability, dizziness, confusion, sweating, feeling jittery or shaky, weakness, and/or fast heartbeat.
 Follow your doctor’s instructions for treating low blood sugar.

 - Serious allergic reactions.
 If you have any symptoms of a serious allergic reaction, stop taking STEGLUJAN and call your doctor right away.
 Symptoms of a serious allergic reaction may include skin rash, raised red patches on your skin (hives), swelling of the face, lips, tongue, and throat that may cause difficulty in breathing or swallowing.

 - Joint pain.
 Some people who take medicines called DPP-4 inhibitors, one of the medicines in STEGLUJAN, may develop severe joint pain.
 Call your doctor if you have severe joint pain.